Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • No in-body stabilization.

-The Canon R10 is impressively well-suited for shooting studio video.
-It can shoot uncropped 4k video at up to 30 fps and supports 10-bit recording in HDR PQ for videos tailored toward HDR displays.
+The Canon R10 is a good entry-level option for shooting studio video.
+It can shoot uncropped 4k video at up to 30 fps and supports 10-bit recording in HDR PQ for videos tailored toward HDR displays, but unfortunately, it doesn't support Log recording to capture a wider dynamic range.
 If you don't mind incurring a severe 1.54x crop, the R10 can also record in 4k at up to 60 fps.
 Its autofocus system also does a good job of tracking moving subjects, and it has a user-friendly menu system that makes it easy to change settings on the fly, even for more novice users.
 While runtime on its internal battery is far from spectacular, you can run the camera off a power bank or other external power supply with sufficiently high wattage over USB-C during longer recording sessions.
 However, note that the camera can overheat when shooting at higher resolutions.

 Pros